tutek1/DTLabs/02_Player/lab02.md

-## Better Camera - Raycast
+## Better Camera - Raycast, Shapecast
 Duration: hh:mm:ss

 Right now if you move the camera, it can go inside of objects and walls.
 This is can be fixed by **raycasting**.
-Raycasting is the process of shooting a ray from a given position in a given direction until it reaches its maximum distance or a physics object.
+Raycasting is the process of shooting a ray from a given position in a given direction until it reaches a **physics object** or its **maximum distance**.

 We will use **raycasting** to shoot a ray from the `CameraPivot` to the `Camera3D` and if any object is in the way, we will set the camera offset to that point.

+> aside positive
+> Raycasting is a very common and useful technique.
+It can be used to do many things such as: shooting, camera offset, ground check, etc.

 ### RayCast3D
 Let's add a `RayCast3D` node as a child of the `CameraPivot`.
 Now we will interact with it in the `player_camera_3d.gd` script.
-To get the reference to it. add the following line to the top of the script:
+To get the reference to it add the following line to the top of the script:

 ```GDScript
 @onready var raycast_3d : RayCast3D = $RayCast3D
 ```

-Delete the following line:
+Delete the following line in the `_follow_target()` function:
 ```GDScript
 camera_3d.position = camera_offset
 ```